 Option #1: Continue to maintain the coating by replacing with a soil- and abrasion-resistant product.
 When choosing a coating, it’s important to choose a solution that meets your building’s maintenance profile.
 Ultimately, if the floor will be burnished daily, the coating needs to be softer so it can be easily restored to a high gloss quickly.
 Conversely, if burnishing will occur less frequently, the coating needs to be harder so that the floor retains gloss longer between burnishing.

-Option #2: Polish the floor using a product like 3M™ Trizact™ Diamond TZ Abrasive Pads to restore clarity of reflection.
+Option #2: Polish the floor using a product like 3M™ Trizact™ Diamond TZ Abrasive Blue Strips to restore clarity of reflection.
 The pad’s advanced technology abrasives feature micro-engineered surfaces that cut fast and stay sharp, bringing out the original, natural beauty of stone quickly and efficiently without harsh chemicals or the dust created during the traditional grinding process.
 Once the floor is polished, coat with a floor protector like Scotchgard™ Stone Floor Protector to minimize future damage.
 This high-performance floor protector requires only two coats and provides excellent stain, scuff and scratch resistance.

 Clean floor surfaces daily